Jacob-Tate/makecode_tutorials/dino-part-3.md

 ## Step 14
 **Step 14**
-You have successfully created a game with multi-level!
+You have successfully created a game with multiple levels!

 **Quiz:** Can you add another level (level 3) to your game?
-(You may refer to the image in the tutorial hint for clue)
+(You may refer to the image in the tutorial hint for a clue)

 ### ~ tutorialhint